mvanwinkle/mv_sleepy_gary/README.md

 SleepyGary is named after an alien parasite that spreads itself by infecting the memories of hosts.

-SleepyGary will (by default) not sleep until failure() is caused.
+SleepyGary will (by default) not sleep until failure() is called.
 It then does an exponetial backoff until a success().
 It calculates how many successes there were from the first success() to the first success() after the last failure().